roger-castaldo/MQContract/Abstractions/Readme.md

 This method has no parameters.

-<a name='M-MQContract-Interfaces-Service-IMessageServiceConnection-PublishAsync-MQContract-Messages-ServiceMessage,MQContract-Interfaces-Service-IServiceChannelOptions,System-Threading-CancellationToken-'></a>
+<a name='M-MQContract-Interfaces-Service-IMessageServiceConnection-PublishAsync-MQContract-Messages-ServiceMessage,System-Threading-CancellationToken-'></a>
-### PublishAsync(message,options,cancellationToken) `method`
+### PublishAsync(message,cancellationToken) `method`

 ##### Summary